cowthecow/Calculator-FX/README.md

 # Calculator-FX
-A calculator with legit graphics and lost of functions
+A calculator with legit graphics and lots of functions